Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

-As a preparatory step (\emph{Rights/principles identification} in~\figurename~\ref{fig:methodological-process}), we used the privacy laws considered in the study and relevant online resources~\citep{securiti} to identify the basic user rights and law principles and focus the subsequent issue analysis on these aspects~\citep{perera2019towards}.
+As a preparatory step, we used the privacy laws considered in the study and relevant online resources~\citep{securiti} to identify the basic user rights and law principles and focus the subsequent issue analysis on these aspects~\citep{perera2019towards}.
 As user rights and principles from the laws are well-known, have been analyzed and made available via online resources, we did not follow a formal methodological process using text analysis of the laws for this part of the methodology~\citep{securiti}.

 User rights are fundamental in all laws, as they provide users with control over activities on their data (shown in Table~\ref{tab:law-user-rights} with a comparison between GDPR/UK DPA and CCPA/CPRA).
 GDPR indicates eight user rights that are also present in UK's Data Protection Act.
 CCPA has introduced five main privacy rights, and CPRA two more.
 The right to opt-out of CCPA has a more limited scope than the right to object in GDPR, as it covers only selling and sharing of personal information, while the right to access includes also in a limited way the right to data portability of GDPR.
 Therefore, GDPR and CCPA with CPRA share many rights: CPRA has in addition the right to limit use of sensitive personal information and CCPA the right to non-discrimination, while GDPR has in addition the right to restriction of processing, the right to avoid automated decision-making, and more general rights to data portability and to object.
 Moreover, in both GDPR and CCPA, users need to provide their consent on the collection, usage, and processing of their personal data, and they are typically informed about these aspects via the privacy policy of the system.
 CCPA gives more emphasis on the possibility to opt-out at a later stage, but removing consent is also feasible in GDPR.
-Cookies have an important impact on user privacy, as they might reveal user data~\citep{pantelic2022cookies}.
-We put an emphasis on them in our study, as cookie banners are present in almost all systems and their respect of user preferences is important, as users need to provide their consent for their use~\citep{matte2020cookie}.
+We also put an emphasis on cookies in our study, as cookie banners are present in almost all systems and their respect of user preferences is important, as users need to provide their consent for their use~\citep{matte2020cookie}.

 In addition, a number of principles apply in GDPR with seven principles in Article 5 (listed in Table~\ref{tab:gdpr-principles}).
 In CCPA, the notion of principles does not formally exist but GDPR principles also apply, e.g., accountability, control, and transparency are central in CCPA, while data minimization and purpose limitation are implicit business obligations.
 We are thus, using the GDPR terminology for principles in this work.